Day-by-Day Expectations After a Tooth Extraction (Timeline)

 - Tips for Recovery

 The most common reasons for extracting a tooth are dental cavities and periodontal (gum) disease.
-Other reasons for the removal of a tooth, or a tooth extraction, can include:1
+Other reasons for the removal of a tooth, or a tooth extraction, can include the following:1

 During a tooth extraction, a dentist or oral surgeon will use a local anesthetic to numb the area.
 For more complex extractions, general anesthesia at a hospital may be needed.
 You will not feel pain, but you may feel pressure.